Welcome

-American Portraits is a visual record of geographic, economic, professional, and lifestyle choices of the people in the images.
-What began in 1977 in Southern Illinois has now expanded to include all of my friends and family in the many places I have lived, and worked.
+American Portraits has become a visual record of geographic, economic, cultural and lifestyle choices of the people in the images.
+What began in 1977 in Southern Illinois has now expanded to include all of my friends and family in the many places I have lived and worked.
 As my own life has progressed and changed, the project has become a self-portrait by reflection.
 The people I have befriended; worked with; am related to; and share values with; are all a part of who I am.

 In making these 3-D photographs, I ask my collaborators to choose their own settings and to pose in their natural environments.
 I avoid giving direction because doing so obscures their conscious or unconscious (and often revealing) choices.
 Some people present themselves in a more formal way, some even choose to dress in costume, while others create a dramatic or a chaotic environment.
 Both reveal who they are.
 As a result, some images are very honest; others are masquerades.